achorg/DH2024-reviewer-matching/README.md

 ### Rationale of the algorithm:

-- Approximates the processing of Googling a scholar and reviewing their publications as a human might do.
+- [add more information that what we get with keywords.
+Many reviewers have none.]Approximates the processing of Googling a scholar and reviewing their publications as a human might do.
 - Is meant to be a starting point and reference for the program committee, not an automated process.
 - The reviewer's declared keywords are used to create a vector for the reviewer.
 This is important for continuity with the previous reviewer matching system.
 - Unlike ConfTool, a reviewer's instituional affliliation is not used to avoid conflict of interest.